SAP-samples/teched2025-IN162/exercises/ex3/ex3_2_details.md

 1. A dialog will confirm the deploy action.
 <br>![](../ex3/images/image103.png)

-1. Head back to the 'Artifact' tab and a message toast will confirm the successful completeion of the deployment step.
+1. Head back to the 'Artifact' tab, and a message toast will confirm the successful completion of the deployment step.
 <br>![](../ex3/images/image104.png)

 1. The IFLow is in the 'starting' phase now.
-Click on the IFlow to bring up the model, after a minute or so, you should see the 'Runtime Status' change to 'Started'.
+Click on the IFlow to bring up the model.
+After a minute or so, you should see the 'Runtime Status' change to 'Started'.
 This means that the IFlow is ready and listening for changes.
 <br>![](../ex3/images/image105.png)

 ## Step 4 - Study the sequence of steps in the IFlow